jigpu/linuxwacom-wiki-archive/wiki/FAQ_for_Linuxwacom.md

 table](/wiki/FAQ#Which_devices_are_supported? "wikilink") on the LWP FAQ.
 The Main page also contains a link to the table of all tablets that are known to be supported.

-Another workaround made by Aristeu is available at wdaemon.
-The email message related to this solution can be found at [Tablet Hotplugging](/wiki/Linuxwacom_HOWTO#Hotplugging_the_device "wikilink").

 Who is responsible for this code?
 ---------------------------------